open-rmf/rmf_traffic/rmf_traffic/QUALITY_DECLARATION.md

 #### libfcl-dev

 `rmf_traffic` uses [`fcl` (the Flexible Collision Library)](https://github.com/flexible-collision-library/fcl).
-This is assumed to be **Quality Level 3** due to its provided feature documentation, use of testing, and version number above 1.0.0.
+This is assumed to be **Quality Level 4** due to its provided feature documentation, use of testing, and version number below 1.0.0.

 ## Platform Support [6]

 ### Target platforms [6.i]

 `rmf_traffic` does not support all of the tier 1 platforms as described in [REP-2000](https://www.ros.org/reps/rep-2000.html#support-tiers).
-`rmf_traffic` supports ROS Eloquent.
+`rmf_traffic` supports ROS Foxy.

 ## Security [7]